anithapk/nn-compression/README.md

   There are many techniques for compressing neural networks such as: [Distillation](https://arxiv.org/abs/1503.02531) - training a smaller model on the softmax proababilities of a larger model, [Binarized neural networks](https://www.nervanasys.com/accelerating-neural-networks-binary-arithmetic/), compressing the parameters [HashedNets](http://www.cse.wustl.edu/~ychen/HashedNets/), [in frequency domain](https://arxiv.org/abs/1506.04449), [pruning](https://arxiv.org/abs/1510.00149), [quantization](https://petewarden.com/2016/05/03/how-to-quantize-neural-networks-with-tensorflow/) and many others.

+  As a beginner, I decided to start experimenting with pruning the weights and explore quantization if time permits.